Extract a DAC From a Database

 Cancel - Ends the wizard without extracting a data-tier application from the database.

-Use this page of the wizard to select the reference data that you want to include in your data-tier application (DAC) package file.
+Select the reference data that you want to include in your data-tier application (DAC) package file.
 Including data in your DAC package is optional.
 The DAC package will already include the schema of all supported database objects and instance objects related to your database.

 You can include up to 10 MB of reference data in your DAC package file.
 However, for tables to be included in the DAC, they may not contain binary large object (BLOB) data types such as image or varchar(max).
 To extract larger amounts of data for transferring to another database, use SQL Server Integration Services, the bulk copy utility, or one of many other data migration techniques.